Ouxsoft/LHTML/README.md

 March 2020 Edition

 ## Introduction
-Living HTML5 (LHTML5) turns markup into orchestatable objects that perform logic and collaborate to make even better markup.
+Living HTML5 (LHTML5) turns markup into objects that perform logic and collaborate to make even better markup.

 Anyone familiar with HTML5 should find LHTML5 a breeze.
 Let's dive right in!